A Developmentally-Inspired Examination of Shape versus Texture Bias in Machines: Introduction

-However, while this earlier work focused on comparing shape to color, more recent work has argued that deep neural networks actually rely on local texture information rather than global shape information for classification \cite{baker2018deep, brendel2019approximating, geirhos2019imagenet}.
+However, while this earlier work showed that DNNs displayed a shape bias, this may have been the result of limiting the comparison to shape versus color.
+More recent work has argued that deep neural networks actually rely on local texture information rather than global shape information for classification \cite{baker2018deep, brendel2019approximating, geirhos2019imagenet}.
 In particular, \citeA{geirhos2019imagenet} conducted a deeper examination by measuring shape versus texture bias in ImageNet pre-trained deep neural networks.
 They created a set of novel cue-conflict stimuli by overlaying the shape information of one category with the texture information of another category via style transfer \cite{gatys2016image}.
 Shape bias was then calculated as the proportion of trials in which a model classified a cue-conflict stimulus as its shape category divided by the total number of classifications to either its shape or texture category (and similarly for texture bias; see Figure~\ref{fig:procedure}(b) for procedure details).
-Using this procedure, they found that ImageNet pre-trained CNNs are actually strongly biased towards texture, while humans tested using the same stimuli showed a strong preference for shape, highlighting a large discrepancy between human and machine behavior.
-In light of this finding, additional research has framed the relevant problem as how to reduce the degree of texture bias in deep neural networks, such as work showing that shape bias can be increased via different kinds of data augmentations \cite{hermann2020origins}, or that vision transformers show less of a texture bias than CNNs \cite{tuli2021convolutional}.
+Using this procedure, they found that ImageNet pre-trained CNNs were actually strongly biased towards texture, while humans tested using the same stimuli showed a strong preference for shape, highlighting a large discrepancy between human and machine behavior.
+In light of this finding, additional research has aimed to find ways of reducing the degree of texture bias in deep neural networks, such as work showing that shape bias can be increased via different kinds of data augmentations \cite{hermann2020origins}, or that vision transformers show less of a texture bias than CNNs \cite{tuli2021convolutional}.